pauldmccarthy/fsleyes/userdoc/troubleshooting.rst

   aborting...

-This is caused by a configuration issue with XQuartz - you will be unable to run any OpenGL application, not just FSLeyes.
+This is likely due to a configuration issue with XQuartz - you will be unable to run any OpenGL application, not just FSLeyes.
 Fortunately, there is a
 solution: if you are using XQuartz 2.7.10 or newer, run this command (locally, not within the SSH session)::